View latest climbs added from the last 6 months to 2 years.

-The FRCC published its first climbing guide in 1922, and its Guide Book Committee has been producing definitive guides to Lakeland rock climbing ever since.
+The FRCC published its first climbing guide to Doe Crag in 1922, and has continued producing the guides to the Lakeland and outlying crags.
 The Guidebooks page show the latest volumes in this ever evolving series.

 Recording New Routes & Comments

-To view the latest new routes in the order recorded please see our Latest Climbs page.
-New routes can also be viewed in guidebook and crag order and print-out of new climbs on any particular crag obtained - simply click on the relevant link on the left and follow your nose.
+To view the latest new routes please see our Latest Climbs page.
+New routes can also be viewed in guidebook and crag order and a print-out of new climbs on any particular crag obtained - simply click on the relevant link on the left and follow your nose.

 To submit new routes etc: you will need to Log In with a log in name and a password.
-This is simple; all you need is the name of a famous Lakeland pinnacle (all one word, lower case) and the password which is the year of the first ascent of Napes Needle (hint!) (if you don't know this date it shouldn't take you long to find it out - in fact try the archive section of this site).
-We regret this inconvenience but it is essential to prevent spam.
-Rest assured that your details will never be passed on to a third party.
+This is simple; all you need is the name of the most famous Lakeland pinnacle (all one word, lower case) and the password - the year of the first ascent of Napes Needle (hint!) (if you don't know this date try the archive section).

 To submit a new route: Check if your crag is already on the database.
 If it isn't, then add it.
 If it is an existing crag in the guide then give the guidebook page number.
 If it is a new crag the give the grid reference (in the form NY 123 456).
 Having located/created the crag, go to that crag (in cyberspace) and add your new route.

 To comment on an existing route: first locate/create the crag as above, then locate/create the route (selecting Existing Route in the drop down box), then go to the route and add your comment, stars etc.